 Usability is important: for everyone.
 To make sure your site can be properly used by all your visitors (even if they’re (visually) impaired), you have to optimize your site’s accessibility.
 Every software developer should at least have some basic interest in this.
 Well-known WordPress accessibility expert Rian Rietveld has trained both our review and development team and although …Read: "Accessibility matters"

-You include images in your articles to get people to read your text.
-Well-chosen images also strengthen your message.
-You shouldn’t forget to give those images good alt attributes: alt tags and title tags strengthen the message towards search engine spiders and improve the accessibility of your website.
-Here, I’ll explain all about alt tags and …Read: "Image SEO: alt tag and title tag optimization"
+Adding images to your articles encourages people to read them, and well-chosen images can also back up your message.
+But you should always remember to give your images good alt attributes: alt tags and title tags strengthen the message of your articles with search engine spiders and improve the accessibility of your website.
+This article …Read: "Image SEO: alt tag and title tag optimization"

 Heading tags, as the name implies, are tags that are used for the creations of headings.
 The most important tag is the <h1> heading tag, and will usually be the title of a post.
 Heading tags have a top-down hierarchy from <h1> to <h6>.
 This post just had to be written.
 Somehow we often have …Read: "Headings and why you should use them"